berkeley-scf/tutorial-unix-basics/README.md

 tutorial-unix-basics
 =====================

-Tutorial on the basics of the UNIX command line using BCE.
+Tutorial on the basics of the UNIX command line.

 The video that accompanies this material is available here [on YouTube](http://youtu.be/pAY6E0FdWUo).